 Do this by using your quilting ruler to mark 10 inches by 10 inches.
 Use your rotary cutter to cut the fabric using the ruler as a guide.

-Tip: Make sure you do this in a room you are okay with getting a little messy, I found cutting the towel up caused a lot of mess with the loose fibers falling.
+Tip: Make sure you do this in a room you are okay with getting a little messy, I found cutting the towel up caused a lot of mess with the loose fibres falling.

 Place your towel fabric and cotton fabric right sides together and pin or clip in place.